DataHighway-DHX/documentation/docs/whitepaper.md

 <img src="https://raw.githubusercontent.com/DataHighway-DHX/documentation/master/assets/images/table-dhx-token-issuance-halving.png" />

-Table 2: Token Issuance Halving
+**Table: Token Issuance Halving**

 Note: Calculations after 2030 are not shown for brevity.

 ##### Token Issuance Initial Rate

-The BAT impacts the rate of inflation, and is a measure of the frequency of block production and distribution [9] of block rewards to collators and nominators.
+The BAT impacts the rate of inflation, and is a measure of the frequency of block production and distribution <a href="#reference-fa094e" class="pretty-link-colored">[fa094e]</a> of block rewards to collators and nominators.

 A faster block time may increase the hardware cost to run a collator node.